CodyI20/Overkill/README.md

 Are you sick of using controllers for everything?

-Overkill is a VR game developed in Unity Engine, over the span of 3 weeks, in which you play as a secret agent trying to escape from a booby-trapped factory. will need to use your whole body and ample movements in order to dodge incoming traps!
+Overkill is a VR game developed in Unity Engine, over the span of 3 weeks, in which you play as a secret agent trying to escape from a booby-trapped factory.
+You will need to use your whole body and ample movements in order to dodge incoming traps!

 Here is a preview of the gameplay: